 - The two versions of the free Altamura Max avatars at the freebie stores at UniHispana Crea and Ajuda SL Brasil (see here for more details).
 Note that you cannot remove the head to replace it with another mesh head.

 - The free Altamura Robert avatar from the Freebie Megastore at London City (see here for more details).
-One advantage of this body is that you can remove the head to use another mesh head with it (like the recent freebie mesh head from Akeruka).
+Note that you cannot remove the head to replace it with another mesh head, although, if you were lucky enough to pick up the previous version of Robert (which was a Men Only Hunt gift last year), you can remove the head to use another mesh head with it (like the recent freebie mesh head from Akeruka).

 - The free Altamura Tommy avatar at the Altamura mainstore (you do need to join the Altamura group for L$50 to get this freebie; see here for more details).
 Again, you cannot remove the head to replace it with another mesh head.